 - Dooring – When a person parks on the street, the person should check for passing traffic, including bicyclists, before opening the car door and getting out.

-If you or a loved one suffered injuries in a bicycle accident due to the suspected negligence of a motor vehicle driver, The Jeffcoat Firm will thoroughly investigate your case and get to the bottom of what happened.
+If you or a loved one suffered injuries in a bicycle accident due to the suspected negligence of a motor vehicle driver, our bike accident attorneys will thoroughly investigate your case and get to the bottom of what happened.

-Who Can Be Held Liable for a Columbia Bike Accident?
+Who Can Be Held Liable for a Bike Accident in Columbia?

 In addition to determining the cause of a bicycle accident that injured you or caused the loss of a loved one, The Jeffcoat Firm will identify all parties who should be held responsible.
 Our goal will be to discover every source of compensation available to you.